Kariuki79/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 14. Smile in the mirror
 A program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase), not followed by a newline

+15. Remove at position
+A function that creates a copy of the string, removing the character at the position n (not the Python way, the "C array index")